The Fest: Saturday, April 10, 2021, 7:30 am – 7:00 pm

 Performance Venues: Middle school bands and first & second tier high school bands will perform in the Black Box Theatre and the East Gym located at the rear (North side) of the school via the RJ Hannon Pavilion Covered Entrance (door 36, Hannon Pavilion entrance, across from tennis courts).
 First tier high school bands perform on the main stage in the Ken Carter Gym in the main hallway.
 Enter through door 1 (front or Main Foyer South entrance) or door 32 (back Main Foyer North entrance).

 Guest Etiquette: Obviously, we ask that you and your party remain quiet during performances.
 In addition, please silence all cell phones, pdas, etc. We also stress that you should be on time for performances as you will not be allowed in during the middle of a performance ONLY between pieces under the direction of the door monitors.

 Concessions: Concessions will be available in the Hersey cafeteria all day.
 We will offer a variety of items including hot dogs, sub sandwiches, Nino’s pizza, salads, freshly baked cookies, nachos & cheese, popcorn, Dairy Queen blizzards and much more.
 Click here to view our menu.
 Payments are available by cash or credit if over $10.

-Festival T-Shirts & Buttons: We are excited to offer this new 2017 Chicagoland Invitational Concert Band Festival (CICBF) T-Shirt, designed by John Hersey High School band student, Max Weiss.
+Festival T-Shirts & Buttons: We are excited to offer this new 2018 Chicagoland Invitational Concert Band Festival (CICBF) T-Shirt, designed by John Hersey High School band alumni, Max Weiss.
 This T-Shirt is perfect, featuring fresh and classy student artwork on the front and a list of all participating bands on the back.
 At this price, this is an ideal item to purchase as a souvenir shirt remembering your performance and day at the Festival!
 A variety of fun button are available for $1, and are also great souvenirs.
 Click here to view the T-Shirt flyer.
 Payments are available by cash or credit.